2D inviscid Boussinesq equations and 3D axisymmetric Euler equations: (1) A unification ($Em$), (2) Finite-time blow-up of two unified $(1+1)$D systems rigorously derived from ($Em$): The derivation of system (Em) from 2D inviscid Boussinesq equations and the 3D axisymmetric Euler equations

-In this section we rewrite the velocity--pressure form of the 2D inviscid Boussinesq equations (see, for example, Wu~\citep{Wu2012}, Elgindi--Jeong~\citep{EJ2020}, and Kiselev--Pu--Yao~\citep{KPY2022}) in terms of new variables that we call vorticity building blocks.
-In these variables, the stretching and transport structure becomes more transparent.\\
+In this section we simultaneously convert the velocity--pressure form of the 2D inviscid Boussinesq equations (see, for example, Wu~\citep{Wu2012}, Elgindi--Jeong~\citep{EJ2020}, and Kiselev--Park--Yao~\citep{KPY2022}) and the 3D axisymmetric Euler equations (see, for example, Chae--Lee~\citep{CL2002}, Drazin--Riley~\citep{DR2006}, Chen--Fang--Zhang~\citep{CFZ2015}) into a new formulation in terms of vorticity building blocks.
+In this form, the structure of the vortex-stretching and convection terms becomes transparent, which makes the study of the apex blow-up mechanism in compressed coordinates more tractable.